-- Air intakes are blocked, preventing cooling air from reaching the cylinder. - Dust and grass build up on the outside of the cylinder.
+- · Air intakes are blocked. preventing cooling air from reaching the cylinder. - · Dust and grass build up on the outside of the cylinder.
 This build up insulates the engine and prevents the heat from leaving.

-Removal of cooling passage blockages or cleaning of cooling fins is considered "Normal Maintenance."
-Any failure attributed to lack of maintenance is not warranted.
+Removal of cooling passage blockages or cleaning of cooling fins

-1. Remove spark plug lead.
+- 1. Remove spark plug lead.

+- 2. Close choke (COLD START position).
+This prevents dirt from entering the carburetor throat when the air filter is removed.

-- 2. Remove muffler cover (A). - 3.
-Remove engine cover (B).
+- Remove air filter cover (A).
+3.

+- 4. Remove engine cover (B).

+NOTIC

-DO NOT use a metal scraper to remove dirt from the cylinder fins.
+Do not use a metal scraper to remove dirt from the cylinder fins.

-- 4. Use brush to remove dirt from the cylinder fins. - 5.
-Remove grass and leaves from the grid between the recoil starter and fuel tank. - 6.
-Assemble components in reverse order.
+- 5. Use a nylon or plastic bristle brush to remove dirt from the cylinder fins. - 6.
+Remove ignition wires from clip for cleaning.

+- 7. Remove grass and leaves from the grid between the recoil starter and fuel tank. - Assemble components in 8. reverse order.